Large Terracotta Glazed Tile Depicting Two of Mara’s Warriors Shwegugyi Pagoda, Pegu, Burma circa 1472

 Tiles from this series are known in public and private collections.
 The British Museum has an example currently displayed.
 An example also is in the Osothspha Ceramic Collection in Thailand - this example is illustrated in Falconer (1998, p.
 163.)
 The Los Angeles County Museum of Art has an example with a very similar glaze - colour and condition - as the example here.
 Two other tiles were sold as Lot 39 at Sotheby's New York 'Indian & Southeast Asian Works of Art' sale of March 24, 2011.The Victoria & Albert Museum has one tile from the Ajapala Pagoda (illustrated in Lowry, 1974) but this example is quite damaged.

 Like most extant examples of this series of tiles, the example has losses to the extremities which reflect its fifteenth century dating - the ears of the figures are chipped and the tops of the swords that each figure carries are deficient.
 (The British Museum tile has similar losses to the attributes carried by its figures.)
-There is also age-related salting to the glaze.
+There is also age-related salting to the glaze, particularly in the lower section where the tile would have stood on the earth and probably leaning against a wall.
 The tile is free of any cracks, chips to its outer rim or any repairs.
 Overall, it is an extraordinary and rare item.
-It is unique, because, as mentioned, each tile for the Shwegugyi Pagoda was made with unique, identifying characteristics, and rarely is it possible to be able to so precisely date and attribute such an item.
+It is unique, because, as mentioned, each tile for the Shwegugyi Pagoda was made with particular, identifying characteristics, and rarely is it possible to be so precise in the dating of such an item.